corolab/corolab.github.io/README.md

 Currently hosted at https://corolab.github.io

 If you have any doubts or comments, please:
-1. Check if you can find the answer through the individual file documentation, as well as the [Issues](https://github.com/corolab/corolab.github.io/issues) section.
+1. Check if you can find the answer through the individual file documentation, as well as in the [Issues](https://github.com/corolab/corolab.github.io/issues) section.
 2. If your doubt or comment is not a duplicate, please post a detailed [New issue](https://github.com/corolab/corolab.github.io/issues/new).

 ### Contents